shogun-toolbox/shogun/doc/cookbook/source/examples/distance/minkowski.rst

 .. sgexample:: minkowski.sg:create_features

 We create an instance of :sgclass:`CMinkowskiMetric` by passing it :sgclass:`CDenseFeatures`.
-We choose the order :math:`k` to be 3.
+We choose the order :math:`k`.

 .. sgexample:: minkowski.sg:create_instance